 The event was organized to support the victims of Grenfell Tower.
 The Rugby Portobello Trust has been pivotal in supporting people affected by the Grenfell Tower fire.
 Duchess met the families in private.
 Afterwards, they posted a thank you message outside the door.

-At the party, Duchess was incomplete mother mode and was really excited and happy to meet young kids and toddlers.
+At the party, Catherine was in complete mother mode and was really excited and happy to meet young kids and toddlers.

 Then Duchess met the young people taking part in a Rugby Portobello music workshop.